salsabila221/smart-trash-bin/README.md

   - Arduino IDE

   ## How it works?
-  - The ultrasonic sensor detects hand within a specific distance range
+  The project uses two Arduino boards to separate tasks for smoother performance:
-  - If the ultrasonic sensor is triggered, the servo motor will open the lid automatically
+  1. Arduino A (Lid_Controller): Uses an ultrasonic sensor to detect approaching object or hand.
+When an object is detected within a specific range, it triggers a servo motor to automatically open the lid
-  - After waste is placed inside, the soil moisture sensor is able to read its moisture level
-  - Waste is then sorted into a wet or dry section based on the sensor data
+  2. Arduino B (Waste_Sorter): Uses a soil moisture sensor to determine whether the trash is wet or dry.
+Based on the moisture sensor reading, it can trigger sorting between wet or dry section.

   ## Author
   Created by Salsabila Wiryawan